 CUSMA/USMCA Shipping between USA, Canada and Mexico

-The grand daddy of all major trade agreements the new NAFTA keeps the same basic provisions but with added benefits for parcel shippers to Canada from the USA and Mexico:
+The grand daddy of all major trade agreements the new NAFTA keeps the same basic provisions but with additional benefits.

-• Duty free and tax free entry for most parcels shipped parcel carrier / courier from the US and Mexico under CA$40
+• Duty free and tax free entry for courier consignments from the US and Mexico under CA$40

-• Duty free entry for most parcels shipped from the US and Mexico shipped via parcel carrier/ courier under CA$150
+• Duty free entry for most courier consignments from the US and Mexico under CA$150

-• Simplified "Certification of Origin" for shipments to Canada valued under CA$3,300
+• Simpler "Certification of Origin" import for consignments with a value under CA$3,300

 USMCA- NAFTA-CUSMA-GRAPHIC-JULY2020

-“I hereby certify that the goods covered by this shipment qualifies as an originating good for the purposes of preferential tariff treatment under USMCA/T-MEC/CUSMA.”
+“I hereby certify that the goods in this shipment qualifies as an originating good for the purposes of preferential tariff treatment under USMCA/T-MEC/CUSMA.”

-Different duty assessment for goods shipped via USPS or Correos Mexican Post versus Courier (see above regarding new USMCA/CUSMA duty free thresholds).
+Different duty assessment for goods shipping via USPS or Correos Mexican Post versus Courier.

 • CA $20 (around US$14.75) and under: duty and tax free